 We have recently used Shapiro steps in junction current-voltage characteristics to infer the junction temperature, which is a significant achievement.
-NPL is exploring the application of superconducting nano-devices to quantum voltage metrology, superconducting circuits for rapid switching of single flux quanta (RSFQ) and parametric amplification at the quantum limit.
+NPL is exploring the application of superconducting electronics to develop Josephson quantum voltage metrology systems, superconducting circuits for rapid switching of single flux quanta (RSFQ), parametric amplification at the quantum limit, and novel superconducting magnetometers.

 Higher Research Scientist

-Connor joined NPL in 2014 to work on superconducting nanodevices with a focus on Josephson effect physics.
+Connor joined NPL in 2014 to work on superconducting electronics with a focus on Josephson effect physics.
 Current interests include Josephson quantum amplifier technologies, development of superconducting nanobridges for integration into superconducting electronics, and design and measurement of novel HyQUID circuits.

 Our research and measurement solutions support innovation and product development.
 We work with companies to deliver business advantage and commercial success.
 Contact our Customer Services team on +44 20 8943 7070